psy0rz/zfs_autobackup/README.md

 This can also be used to upgrade zfs-autobackup to the newest stable version.

+To install the latest beta version add the `--pre` option.

 ### Using easy_install

 On older servers you might have to use easy_install